 It’s harvest time!
 If you live near a farm (you would be surprised – even the suburbs have farms nearby), you could participate in a gleaning project to help bring food to those in need.
 The US Department of Agriculture says that “Gleaning is simply the act of collecting excess fresh foods from farms, gardens, farmers markets, grocers, restaurants, state/county fairs, or any other sources in order to provide it to those in need.”
 Gleaning is a great project to do with family and friends.
 You can find some USDA resources on gleaning here.

-Enjoy the crisp weather, a cup of hot apple cider, and the falling leaves… and think about ways to make autumn a season of giving.
+Enjoy the crisp weather, a cup of hot apple cider, and the falling leaves… and think about ways to make autumn a season of giving, by donating and volunteering.